 Easy, right?
 In fact, so easy it usually ends in a tie game and is really boring after a while.
 Except I did have one younger cousin who always managed to beat me…he’s smart, I tell you.

 Variations: Okay, so maybe an old-fashioned game of tic-tac-toe just isn’t as exciting as it used to be.
 But 3-D triple-decker tic-tac-toe?
 Now that can be pretty fun.
-Even more fun is human tic-tac-toe!
+Ultimate tic-tac-toe brings even more strategy into the game.
+And human tic-tac-toe gets you off your feet and running around!
 Go check them out!